 As a committed Mortgage Broker in Leeds, we will carry out a Fact Find to establish your personal needs before we go ahead with advising the most suitable mortgage for your circumstances.
 From there, you will be credit checked, which is a requirement to obtain an Agreement in Principle.
 Once you have provided all the relevant documentation and a valuation of the property has been undertaken, you can be issued a formal mortgage offer.

-Your free mortgage consultation with a Mortgage Advisor in Leeds will last around one hour.
+Your free mortgage consultation with a Mortgage Advisor in Leeds will last around 30 mins.
 Once they have evaluated your circumstances, they will advise a mortgage with no obligation for you to proceed.
 Based on the deal, you can determine whether or not you want to continue the process.

 Sometimes a deposit isn’t always required.
 All lenders have different requirements for how much deposit is required from tenants to get a Right to Buy mortgage.
 Some lenders will require you to put down a deposit in addition to the discount, depending on circumstances, for example, if you are struggling with credit problems.
 Thankfully, many lenders offer Right to Buy mortgages in Leeds with no deposit required whatsoever.